JanGorman/Agrume/README.md

 ```

 Remote animated gifs (i.e. using the url or urls initializer) are supported.
 Agrume does the image type detection and displays them properly.
+If using Agrume from a custom `UIImageView` you may need to rebuild the `UIImage` using the original data to preserve animation vs. using the `UIImage` instance from the image view.

 ### Custom Download Handler